frederic-perez/AmE-dictionary/dictionary.md

 __Huey__
 __Humpty Dumpty__
 __Humpty-Dumpty__ :two::shit:
-__INRI__Iesu Nazareth, Rex Iudeorum.
+__INRI__ Iesus Nazarenus Rex Iudaeorum.
 Latin for "Jesus of Nazareth, King of the Jews."
 These words were hung above Jesus during the crucifixion.
 These words were hung over Jesus as a mockery.
 __Ivy League__
 __J-strokes__
 __Jag__ Jaguar (car)